csound/manual/readme.txt

 (in examples-xml), you the csd2docbook.py or csd2docbook2.py script.
 The former uses the Csound API for an opcode list, while the latter uses a file opcode_list.txt (which is similar to the result of the command 'csound -z').
-For instance: $ python csd2docbook2.py -f genarray_i.csd
+For instance: $ python csd2docbook2.py -f genarray_i.csd will create the file genarray_i.csd.xml from genarray_i.csd for use in the genarray_i opcode entry.

 [FOR MAINTAINERS]---------------------------------------------------------------
 There are several targets that prepare files for release.
 It is important to